 Why is this?
 It mostly comes from putting pressure on nerves.
 Many people believe that numbness comes from blood circulation being “cut off,” but this isn’t so.

-Your legs, like most of your body, are covered in nerves which process sensation.
+Your legs, like most of your body, are covered in nerves that process sensation.
 If you compress, or “pinch” a nerve, it may cause numbness or pain.
 You may also experience paresthesia or “pins and needles.”

 If you experience numbness, your best bet is to stand up and walk around for a while.
 This may be hard at first.
 If your legs are both completely numb, ask someone to support you.
 Once you’ve been moving for a while, the feeling will come back.